Gethe/wow-ui-source/README.markdown

   * Rain of Fire damage has been increased by 25%.

   * Seed of Corruption damage has been increased by 20%.

+  * Soulstone can now be used in combat to resurrect a targeted dead player.

   * Talent Specializations